LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

-None of the previous approaches go as far as to propose a~layout-aware language model, which can be seamlessly integrated into existing solutions based on contextual word embeddings, extending their scope from plain texts to richly formatted documents.
-Neither the possibility of unsupervised training on the abundant publicly available documents, nor an attempt to train models using the textual and layout features jointly have been adequately explored in the literature before.

-Our idea is related to the one used by \citet{rahman2019-mbert}, although in a different setting.
-Namely, they considered texts accompanied by audio-visual signal, which they injected into a pretrained BERT instance, by combining it with the input embeddings.
-Also, recently a similar model to ours has been independently proposed by \citep{xu2019layoutlm}.
-It is based on the same central idea of injecting layout information into BERT by suitably adjusting its input embeddings.
+Our idea is also related to the one used \bycite{rahman2019-mbert}, though in a different setting.
+They considered texts accompanied by audio-visual signal injected into a pretrained BERT instance, by combining it with the input embeddings.